 Pros of Memory Foam:

-- Pressure Relief: Memory foam closely conforms to your body, giving side sleepers the support and pressure relief they need through the night.
+- Pressure Relief: Memory foam molds to your body, helping side sleepers get the support they need.

 Cons of Memory Foam:

-- Can Retain Heat: Memory foam is known for trapping heat, which can be troublesome for some people who sleep hot.
+- Can Retain Heat: Memory foam traps heat, which can make it uncomfortable for people who sleep hot.

-- Memory foam life span: High-pressure areas in memory foam mattresses may sag over time.
+- Memory foam life span: Memory foam can sag in high-pressure areas over time.

 Advantages and Disadvantages of Latex Mattresses